akashkahalkar/batch-scripts/README.md

 # batch-scripts
-general purpose batch scripts (helper) this scripts are obsolete and not update not sure if they will run.
+general purpose batch scripts (helper) this scripts are obsolete and not updated not sure if they will run.